 CTS offers a number of benefit programs to reduce staff members' tax liability.
-They are described in the separate Summary Plan Document.
-Please feel free to speak with the designated human resources staff member regarding specific questions.
+They are described in the separate summary plan document.
+Please speak to a licensed tax professional for more information.
+If you have specific questions about our benefits, please speak to human resources.